-OPDIVO can cause immune-mediated nephritis, defined as renal dysfunction or \geq Grade 2 increased creatinine, requirement for corticosteroids, and no clear alternate etiology.
+OPDIVO can cause immune-mediated nephritis, defined as renal dysfunction or ≥Grade 2 increased creatinine, requirement for corticosteroids, and no clear alternate etiology.
 Monitor patients for elevated serum creatinine prior to and periodically during treatment.
 Administer corticosteroids at a dose of 1 to 2 mg/kg/day prednisone equivalents followed by corticosteroid taper for life-threatening (Grade 4) increased serum creatinine.
 Administer corticosteroids at a dose of 0.5 to 1 mg/kg/day prednisone equivalents for moderate (Grade 2) or severe (Grade 3) increased serum creatinine, if worsening or no improvement occurs, increase dose of corticosteroids to 1 to 2 mg/kg/day prednisone equivalents.

 Withhold OPDIVO for moderate (Grade 2) or severe (Grade 3) increased serum creatinine.
-Permanently discontinue OPDIVO for life-threatening (Grade 4) increased serum creatinine [see Dosage and Administration (2.9) and Adverse Reactions (6.1)].
+Permanently discontinue OPDIVO for life-threatening (Grade 4) increased serum creatinine [see Dosage and Administration (2.11)].

 In patients receiving OPDIVO as a single agent, immune-mediated nephritis and renal dysfunction occurred in 1.2% (23/1994) of patients; the median time to onset was 4.6 months (range: 23 days to 12.3 months).
 Immune-mediated nephritis and renal dysfunction led to permanent discontinuation of OPDIVO in 0.3% and withholding of OPDIVO in 0.8% of patients.
 All patients received high-dose corticosteroids (at least 40 mg prednisone equivalents per day) for a median duration of 21 days (range: 1 day to 15.4 months).
 Complete resolution occurred in 48% of patients.
-No patients had recurrence of nephritis or renal dysfunction after reinitiation of OPDIVO.
+No patients had recurrence of nephritis or renal dysfunction after re-initiation of OPDIVO.

-In patients receiving OPDIVO with ipilimumab, immune-mediated nephritis and renal dysfunction occurred in 2.2% (9/407) of patients; the median time to onset was 2.7 months (range: 9 days to 7.9 months).
+Immune-mediated nephritis and renal dysfunction occurred in 2.2% (9/407) of patients with melanoma receiving OPDIVO 1 mg/kg with ipilimumab 3 mg/kg every 3 weeks.
+Median time to onset was 2.7 months (range: 9 days to 7.9 months).
 Immune-mediated nephritis and renal dysfunction led to permanent discontinuation or withholding of OPDIVO with ipilimumab in 0.7% and 0.5% of patients, respectively.
 Approximately 67% of patients received high-dose corticosteroids (at least 40 mg prednisone equivalents per day) for a median duration of 13.5 days (range: 1 day to 1.1 months).
 Complete resolution occurred in all patients.
 Two patients resumed OPDIVO with ipilimumab without recurrence of nephritis or renal dysfunction.